 If we are going to help our students progress effectively—if as a school leader you are going to plan the right sort of intervention to move your school forward—you need to work on sound information.
 Writing is one of those areas.

-Our flagship writing diagnostic test is called the Composition Skills Index (CSI).
+Our flagship diagnostic writing test is called the Composition Skills Index (CSI).
 The Composition Skills Index was developed by Dr Ian Hunter in 2015 in response to schools wanting more accurate and detailed information about the state of their students’ writing performance.

 School leaders expressed frustration that other testing regimes were subject to bias, or merely told schools their students had a writing problem, but never offered guidance on how to remedy those problems.
 Or, in the case of senior students, there was no available writing test to guide interventions.
 Consequently, schools were relying on examination results, which came too late to alter the outcomes for that student.

-The Composition Skills Index (CSI) has changed all that, and for many schools the CSI Test is now the writing diagnostic test of choice.
+The Composition Skills Index (CSI) has changed all that, and for many schools the CSI Test is now the diagnostic writing test of choice.

 The test is timed—and once the countdown timer lapses, tests are automatically sent to Writer’s Toolbox for marking.